Dark Abstract texture

 • Medical malpractice insurance; and

-• Any other line of coverage where the measures of risk have been substantially overstated as a result of the COVOD-19 pandemic.
+• Any other line of coverage where the measures of risk have been substantially overstated as a result of the COVID-19 pandemic.

 The declared emergency has limited auto travel and made businesses adapt to new practices and procedures while operating.
 Fewer cars on the roads and highways has deceased the risk of accidents, injuries and fatalities, and the risk that auto insurance premiums are based upon.
 Modified business operations has resulted in insurance premiums that overcharge for the risks they are designed to insure.